Computation of Scattering Matrices and their Derivatives for Waveguides: Conclusion and presentation of results

-It should be noted that the number of modes and the auxiliary point chosen had an undetectable effect on the accuracy of the calculations so long as the choice was ``sensible".
-It should also be noted that increasing the number of modes is the most computationally costly action we can take and should be minimised.
-For the rest of the results, we have used $20$ modes for each end, $1000$ eigenvalues and a mesh refinement of $30.$
+It should be noted that the number of modes and the auxiliary point (the $\tilde{\lambda}$ from~\ref{levstrick} used to speed up convergence) chosen had an undetectable effect on the accuracy of the calculations, so long as the choice was ``sensible".
+It should also be noted that increasing the number of modes is the most computationally costly action we can take, in theory as well as practice, and should be minimised.
+For the rest of the results presented, we have used $20$ modes for each end, $1000$ eigenvalues and a mesh refinement of $30.$